 - There are minimum volume recommendations for a dedicated IP.
-You should send at least 800k emails a month at a regular cadence because an IP needs consistent volume in order to maintain a reputation.
+You should send at least 200K emails a week at a regular cadence because an IP needs consistent volume in order to maintain a reputation.
 For example, if you have one large send a month, a dedicated IP will not be the right choice.
 (200K email messages per week equates to roughly 900,000 per month, and 10 Million per year.)

 - A dedicated IP address starts off with an unknown sender reputation, and you must "warm" the IP address by gradually building the volume of email through consistent Email Sends over the first 4–6 weeks, until the full regular volume of email is attained.
 For example, if you expect to send 1 million emails per month, start by sending 10,000 on day 1, and increasing the volume every day by 30-50% until full volume is reached.